p2edwards/jp-coffeescript/README.md

 ```

-### `jp-coffee-notebook`: jp-CoffeeScript notebook
+### `jp-livescript-notebook`: jp-CoffeeScript notebook

-After running `jp-coffee-install`, Jupyter notebook users can invoke the Jupyter
+After running `jp-livescript-install`, Jupyter notebook users can invoke the Jupyter
-notebook as usual. `jp-coffee-notebook` is provided for convenience to users of
+notebook as usual. `jp-livescript-notebook` is provided for convenience to users of
-the IPython notebook prior to version 3. `jp-coffee-notebook` is a wrapper
+the IPython notebook prior to version 3. `jp-livescript-notebook` is a wrapper
 around `ipython notebook`.
 It extends the command flags accepted by `ipython
 notebook` with the following:

 ```
---help                       show jp-CoffeeScript and notebook help --jp-debug                   enable debug messages --jp-help                    show this help --jp-hide-undefined          do not show undefined results
+--help                       show jp-LiveScript and notebook help --jp-debug                   enable debug messages --jp-help                    show this help --jp-hide-undefined          do not show undefined results